edmondthui/compound/README.md

     });
 }
 ```
 This code shows how I fetch the live stock data from Alpha Vantage's REST API endpoint using the Vanilla Javascript fetch() method and format it to be displayed by D3.
+This is my second application using an external API to display live stock data.
+I have a strong understanding of fetching data from an external API and formatting the response data to be displayed.

 ## Wireframes
 ### Homepage